hSel3triK/hSel3triK/README.md

 hi, i'm Pedro, a 16-year-old portuguese student passionate about coding.

 - i love 🐶 dogs, 🍕 pizza, 🎶 music, 🏋️‍♂️ hitting the gym, 🎮 gaming and 💻 programming
-- my plans on the future include 💰 freelancing and 📈 investing
+- my plans on the future include 💰 freelancing, 📈 investing and learning the 🎸 electric guitar
-- my 🎯 main focus includes javascript, rust and their ecosystems
+- my 🎯 main focus includes mainly javascript, rust, c and their ecosystems
 - i'm looking forward to 💬 collaborating more with the open source community and to 💡 learn more about programming

 ### 📖 programming